Research

 I have a Masters in Medical Education (MMedEd) from the critically acclaimed Centre for Medical Education at the University of Dundee.
 I am currently undertaking a doctoral degree (MD) by research at the Institute of Inflammation and Ageing at the University of Birmingham.

 I regularly publish in peer-reviewed journals such as the British Journal of Oral and Maxillofacial Surgery, Journal of Medical Ethics and the Annals of the Royal College of Surgeons.
-I have recently been invited to join the UNESCO Chair of Bioethics Unit based at Edge Hill University in Ormskirk and am also an Associate Editor for the British Journal of Oral and Maxillofacial Surgery.
+I have previously been invited to join the UNESCO Chair of Bioethics Unit based at Edge Hill University in Ormskirk and am also an Associate Editor for the British Journal of Oral and Maxillofacial Surgery, acting as Guest Editor for a special edition of the journal focusing on TMJ surgery in 2024.

 I am currently Chief Investigator for the Birmingham Mandible and Midface (BruMM) Rules study, which aims to develop a clinical predictor rule for the likelihood of facial fractures on plain film radiographs.
 The aim of this project is to reduce the number of unnecessary radiographs taken for trauma patients, reducing radiation dose to patients and cost to the NHS.